 - Apply a clean and sanitized bandage

-- Do not try to cut the wound in order to remove the venom from the body
+- Do not try to cut the wound to remove the venom from the body

-- Do not attempt to capture the snake as it is very dangerous — take a picture to make a note of the markings, color and the shape of the snake
+- Do not attempt to capture the snake as it is very dangerous — take a picture or make a note of the markings, color and shape of the snake

 The Bottom Line

-Snakebites are likely to occur when a person enters a snake’s home territory and they feel under attack.
+Snakebites are likely to occur when you enter a snake’s home territory, and they feel under attack.
 They are more likely to bite you if you happen to step on them or cause any kind of disturbance.

 Be aware of your surroundings when hiking or working in an area that could have poisonous snakes.
 Be smart and consider bringing a snake bite kit just in case.

 The four most common types of snakebites in the U.S. include copperheads, rattlesnakes, water moccasins and coral snakes.
 The snakebite treatment depends on the kind of snake that bites and the sort of venom it contains.

 When bitten by a snake, it is crucial to remain calm and seek medical treatment immediately.
 Natural remedies can help in managing the symptoms after a snakebite and aid in healing the wound.
 However, medication is also necessary depending on the type of snakebite.